 The game can include targets or goals, award points and a system in place to monitor and track the performance of each participant.
 Within a gamified environment, employees not only compete with one another but also with themselves.
 Such competition with oneself fosters a progressive outlook, setting them on a journey of continuous improvement.
 It is therefore important that your gamification strategies includes features to record and update employees’ progress over the game.

 5. Reward-based Training

 More than the fun element, what addicts most people to games are competition and rewards.
 Gamification at work is successful when the learner is rewarded at the end of each task such that an infinite loop is created with a reward at each step motivating the learner up a continuous learning curve.

 To explain this further, think of a video game which typically has different levels, each with its own level of obstacles which the player has to overcome to reach the next level.
 After the player crosses a level, he/she is rewarded in the form of points, a level-up etc.

 The player then moves up to a more difficult level which yields even greater rewards at successful completion.
 The rewards can be either tangible or non-tangible, varying from recognition to special holiday trips or gadgets, based on the level of difficulty of the course module.

 Real-Life Examples of Gamification at Work

-Small, medium and large enterprises have been leveraging gamification for many years now.
+Small, medium and large enterprises have been leveraging gamification solutions for many years now.
 Here are 3 examples:

 SAP developed a mobile application that allowed sales representatives to indulge in role-playing games with badges as rewards.